 For both the uplink and downlink, the error detection used should be compatible with the telecommand and telemetry performances set out in clause 5.6.11.

-The error control schemes defined in ECSS- and ECSS- provide the means to do this at various link bit error rate operating points.
+The error control schemes defined in ECSS-E-AS-50-21 and ECSS-E-AS-50-24 provide the means to do this at various link bit error rate operating points.

 ARQ settings